DaleStack/Virgo/README.md

 ## Relationships (ORM)

 #### Create apps called post and user:
-We will try to make an application with proper structure that's why we will create two apps
+We will try to make an application with proper file structure that's why we will create two apps

 ```bash
 py virgo.py lightstart post